 There are three different variations of benchmarked YOLOv5s and YOLOv5l:

-The benchmark numbers below were run on readily available servers in AWS.
+The benchmark numbers below were run on readily available servers on AWS.
 The code to benchmark and create the models is open sourced in the DeepSparse repo and SparseML repo, respectively.
 Each benchmark includes end-to-end times, from pre-processing to the model execution to post-processing.
-To generate accurate numbers for each system, 25 warmups were run with the average of the resulting 80 measurements reported.
-Results are recorded in items per second (items/sec) where a larger value is better.
+To generate accurate numbers for each system, 5 seconds of warmup were run with the following 10 seconds of measurements averaged.
+Results are recorded in items per second (items/sec) or frames per second (FPS) where a larger value is better.

 The CPU servers and core counts for each use case were chosen to ensure a balance between different deployment setups and pricing.
 Specifically, the AWS C5 servers were used as they are designed for computationally intensive workloads and include both AVX512 and VNNI instruction sets.
 Due to the general flexibility of CPU servers, the number of cores can be varied to better fit the exact deployment needs, enabling the user to balance performance and cost with ease.
 And to state the obvious, CPU servers are more readily available and models can be deployed closer to the end-user, cutting out costly network time.